 Good News Project owns a truck and uses that to get Castle Bruce volunteer and supplies around the island.
 The group usually focuses on getting two houses built and makes a point of presenting awards for a reading program in the Castle Bruce primary school.

-Good News Project volunteers stay at St. Johns Presbytery in Mesopotamia (Mespo), St. Vincent.
+Good News Project volunteers will stay at St. Josephs Convent in Mesopotamia (Mespo) or at the Pastoral Center in Kingstown.

 Mespo is a sleepy village in the mountains of St. Vincent.
 It has a central post office, a small clinic, grocery store and a public and private school.
 This group may build 1 or 2 houses, depending on construction skill sets of our volunteers.
 We also have worked in the schools and with the Guadalupe Home for Girls.
 Within a 45 minute drive, volunteers can plan a day or two in the capital city of Kingstown.
 A hustle and bustle city which offers a central Market, beach access and botanical gardens.
 Service opportunities in Kingstown include working in a local soup kitchen and minor repairs at the local homeless shelter.